Madison police: Dad arrested after strangling mom, taking baby

 MADISON, Wis.
 (WMTV) -- A large number of Madison Police officers helped safely return a baby girl to her mother on Monday.

-According to Madison Police Department, 37-year-old Hamin Williams is accused of entering the mother of his child’s home around 2 a.m.
+According to Madison Police Department, 37-year-old Hamin Williams is accused of entering the home of the child's mother around 2 a.m.
 Monday.
 Public Information Officer Joel DeSpain said the mother was strangled, and Williams threatened her with a knife and a gun.
-Williams then is accused of driving off with the baby.
+Williams then is accused of driving off with his daughter.

-DeSpain said negotiators were able to convince Williams, via phone, to deliver the baby to another family member.
+DeSpain said negotiators were able to convince Williams in a phone call with him to give the baby to another family member.
 He was traced to the Troy Drive area.

 Officers found him as a passenger in a car stopped at Havey Road near Bonner Lane around 11:30 a.m., DeSpain said